 What is Surf and Turf?

-For my particular favorite pairing, I combine a reverse seared bacon wrapped filet mignon with garlic butter and white wine shrimp.
-The tender steak is delicious on its’ own, but topped with that rich garlic butter white wine sauce and sweet shrimp the whole dish becomes instantly elevated.
+Today’s recipe combines my two favorite surf and turf options: a reverse seared bacon wrapped filet mignon with garlic butter and white wine shrimp.
+The tender steak is delicious on its own, but topped with that rich garlic butter white wine sauce and sweet shrimp the whole dish becomes instantly elevated.

 Surf and Turf Ideas